ekingma2000/kingma_emily_FIP/README.md

 ## Requirements

-A modern browser, Firefox is prefered
+A modern browser, Chrome is prefered

 ## Built with